First-order ANIL provably learns representations despite overparametrization: Discussion

-\cref{thm:main} requires a bounded initialisation to ensure the dynamics of FO-ANIL stay bounded.
-Roughly, we need the squared norm of $B_{\star,\perp}^\top B_0$ to be $\bigO{(\alpha \m)^{-1}}$ to guarantee $\|B_t\|_2\leq \alpha^{-1}$ for any $t$.
-We believe the $\m$ dependency is an artifact of the analysis and it is empirically not needed.
-Additionally, we bound $w_0$ to control the scale of $\E[w_{t,i}w_{t,i}^\top]$ that appears in the update of $B_t$.
-A similar inductive condition is used by~\citet{collins2022maml}.

-More importantly, our analysis only needs a full rank $B_{\star}^\top B_0$, which holds almost surely for usual initialisations. \citet{collins2022maml} instead require that the smallest eigenvalue of $B_\star^\top B_0$ is bounded strictly away from $0$, which does not hold when $d\gg k'$.

-\paragraph{Rate of convergence.} In contrast with the convergence result of \citet{collins2022maml}, \cref{thm:main} does not provide any convergence rate for FO-ANIL but only states asymptotic results. \cref{app:unlearning} provides an analogous rate for the first limit of~\cref{thm:main}: $\|B_{\star,\perp}^{\top}B_t\|^2=\mathcal{O}\big(\frac{\m}{\alpha^2\beta\bar{\sigma}^2t}\big)$.
-Due to misspecification, this rate is slower than the one by \citet{collins2022maml} (exponential vs. polynomial).
-A similar slow down due to overparameterisation has been recently shown when learning a single ReLU neuron~\citep{xu2023over}.
-In our setting, rates are more difficult to obtain for the second and third limits, as the decay of quantities of interest depends on other terms in complex ways.
-Remark that rates for these two limits are not studied by~\citet{collins2022maml}.
-In the infinite samples limit, a rate for the third limit can yet be derived, leveraging the well-specification $k = k'$.

 \paragraph{Limitations.} \cref{ass:random} assumes zero mean task parameters, $\mu_\star \coloneqq \E[w_{\star, i}] = 0$.
 Considering non-zero task mean adds two difficulties to the existing analysis.
-First, controlling the dynamics of $w_t$ is much harder, as there is an extra term $\mu_\star$ in its update, but also because $B_t w_t$ should not converge to $0$ anymore but $B_{\star}\mu_{\star}$ instead.
+First, controlling the dynamics of $w_t$ is much harder, as there is an extra term $\mu_\star$ in its update, but also $B_t w_t$ converges to $B_{\star}\mu_{\star} \neq 0$ instead.
 Moreover, updates of $B_t$ have an extra asymmetric rank $1$ term depending on $\mu_\star$.
-Experiments in~\cref{app:experiments} yet support that both FO-ANIL and FO-MAML succeed when $\mu_\star$ is non zero.
+Experiments in~\cref{app:experiments} yet support that both FO-ANIL and FO-MAML succeed when $\mu_\star \neq 0$.

 In addition, we assume that the task covariance $\Sigma_\star$ is identity.
 The condition number of $\Sigma_\star$ is related to the \textit{task diversity} and the problem hardness~\citep{tripuraneni2020theory,thekumparampil2021statistically,collins2022maml}.
 Under~\cref{ass:random}, the task diversity is perfect (\ie the condition number is~$1$), which simplifies the problem.
 The main challenge in dealing with general task covariances is that the updates involve non-commutative terms.
 Consequently, the main update rule of $B_{\star}^\top B_t B_t^\top B_\star$ no longer preserves the monotonicity used to derive upper and lower bounds on its iterates.
 However, experimental results in~\cref{sec:experiments} suggest that~\cref{thm:main} still holds with any diagonal covariance.
 Hence, we believe our analysis can be extended to any diagonal task covariance.
 The matrix $\Sigma_{\star}$ being diagonal is not restrictive, as it is always the case for a properly chosen $B_{\star}$.